Unthrottled/blog/about.md

 I am always facing forward, only looking back to help others where I could have done something better.

 When crafting software, sometimes it takes the longest amount of time to find the tiniest bug.
-I hope that I can provide someone tweezers!
+Hopefully I can provide someone tweezers!

 \-Alex Simons